 - Clearly include the child’s name on the invitation.

-- Include a kid friendly menu option that offers children easy to eat foods like chicken fingers and fruit.
+- Include a kid-friendly menu option that offers children easy-to-eat foods like chicken fingers and fruit.

 - Create a kid zone or table just for them.
 Include coloring books, board games, art activities, and snack mixes to keep them occupied and having fun.